max-pfeiffer/uvicorn-poetry-fastapi-project-template/README.md

 ## Quick Start
+First [install Poetry](https://python-poetry.org/docs/#installation) on your machine.

-[Install Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html) on your machine.
-Then:
+Then [install Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html) on your machine.
+Create your project using the template:
 ```shell
 cookiecutter https://github.com/max-pfeiffer/uvicorn-poetry-project-template
 ```